Apr 23, 2025

 When you take out an installment loan, the maturity date is part of your loan agreement.
 For example, if you took out a loan in March 2021 with a 48-month repayment term, your final payment would be in March 2025.
 At that time, your loan would be fully paid off.

-Throughout the repayment term of an installment loan, you typically make one set regular monthly payment to your lender.
-In addition to paying back the original amount of principal that was borrowed, these payments will include interest and any fees that were charged by the lender.
+Throughout the repayment term of an installment loan, you typically pay a fixed monthly amount to your lender.
+In addition to paying back the principal, the original amount that was borrowed, these payments will include interest and any fees that were charged by the lender.

 How can you plan with a loan maturity date in mind?

-For additional inspiration, you could also highlight certain financial milestones on your calendar and include your loan maturity date—the final date you will make a payment.
+For additional inspiration, you might highlight certain financial milestones on your calendar and include your loan maturity date—the final date you will make a payment.
+Seeing your small steps towards a larger goal may help you keep up your momentum as you reach the finish line.

 Mark the date on your calendar each month when your loan payment is due.
-Even if you automate payments, this can help you plan ahead and remind you before the day arrives.
+Even if you automate payments, this can help remind you before the payment day arrives.

 Set up monthly automatic payments from your bank account for additional convenience.

-Be sure to note the day your maturity date is set to be reached.
-You might even jot down the halfway mark, or even smaller occasions on your way to paying off the loan.
+Be sure to note the day your maturity date is due to be reached.
+You might even jot down the halfway mark or even smaller milestones on your way to paying off the loan.

 Can you pay off a loan before its maturity date?